Contextual research and observation

 - understand the wider problem that your service is trying to solve

 - see how people use your service in a real-life context using real data, documents and devices

 - learn more about any barriers or problems people experience, and how they try to overcome them

-It can also be useful for understanding how a service is operated or supported (for example, you can learn a lot by observing caseworkers or contact centre staff).
+It can also be useful for understanding how a service is operated or supported.
+For example, you can learn a lot by observing people inside and outside your organisation like caseworkers, contact centre staff or charity workers.